-Teachers have their own sets of reasonable classroom rules, policies, and procedures that students will be expected to follow.
-Classroom expectations vary from classroom to classroom and come from and reinforce the ACPA values and habits.
+All students and teachers are expected to uphold and adhere to school-wide policies and procedures.
+Teachers also have their own sets of reasonable classroom rules, policies, and procedures that students will be expected to follow.
+Classroom expectations vary from classroom to classroom.
+All policies and procedures work to reinforce the ACPA mission, vision, values, and habits.
 Students can find specific policies and procedures for each course in their course syllabus.

-GENERAL SCHOOL INFORMATION
+GENERAL SCHOOL INFORMATION ACPA STUDENT HANDBOOK 2023-2024